JaxionProject/jaxion/docs/pages/tutorial2.rst

 Jaxion also provides built-in functions to help with analysis and post-processing.

-For example, to compute the radially averaged power spectrum of the fuzzy dark matter density field, do:
+For example, to compute the radially-averaged power spectrum of the fuzzy dark matter density field, do:

 .. code-block:: python